ACTEMRA is a prescription medicine called an interleukin-6 (IL-6) receptor antagonist.

 If you have or are a carrier of the hepatitis B virus (a virus that affects the liver), the virus may become active while you use ACTEMRA.
 Your healthcare provider may do blood tests before you start treatment with ACTEMRA and while you are using ACTEMRA.
 Tell your healthcare provider if you have any signs of these symptoms:

 Serious allergic reactions, including death, can happen with ACTEMRA.
 These reactions can happen with any infusion or injection of ACTEMRA, even if they did not occur with an earlier infusion or injection.
-Tell your healthcare provider before your next dose if you had hives, rash or flushing after your injection.
+Stop taking ACTEMRA, contact your healthcare provider, and get emergency help right away if you have any of the following signs of a serious allergic reaction:

 While rare, Multiple Sclerosis has been diagnosed in people who take ACTEMRA.
 It is not known what effect ACTEMRA may have on some nervous system disorders.